- About WSCC

 Others coached by York include: Gary Christian and Jonathan Frickie(Nationwide Tour) and Ian Steel and Michael Lundberg (European Tour).

-Country music newcomer Kip Moore also played golf at Wallace State before pursuing a music career.
+Country music star Kip Moore also played golf at Wallace State before pursuing a music career.

 Wetterich was also inducted into the NJCAA Hall of Fame in May 2010.